ELECTRICITY TRANSMISSION COMPETITION COALITION

 The Electricity Transmission Competition Coalition is committed to increasing competition in America’s electricity transmission infrastructure to meet the United States’ net-zero carbon emission goals while providing savings to ratepayers.

 Electricity transmission competition has support from the Biden Administration, as well as Members of Congress on both sides of the aisle.
-ETCC represents a diverse group of more than 85 companies and organizations from 48 states that all advocate for increased competition.
+ETCC represents a diverse group of 95 companies and organizations from all 50 states that all advocate for increased competition.

 If the U.S. is to meet its net-zero carbon emission goal by 2050, we need to expand electricity transmission by 60% by 2030 and triple it by 2050.
 Electricity transmission competition can help us achieve these goals while saving money for ratepayers.